10 things to do in Kreuzberg, Berlin: Our guide to visiting the neighborhood

 • Huttenpalast works great for travelers seeking memorable vacations.
 The hotel offers houses-on-wheels or tiny cabins instead of rooms with shared bathrooms (from €95).
 There are also usual rooms with private utilities (from €105).

-• 4* art’otel berlin mitte (from €130) is situated in Mitte district, next to Kreuzberg, but has a very cool concept.
-The whole space is dedicated to Georg Baselitz’s art and designed accordingly.
-As a guest, you can even attend a tour and learn about artist’s projects in detail.
+• 4* art’otel berlin mitte (from €160) is in Mitte district, next to Kreuzberg, but has a very cool concept.
+The whole space is dedicated to Georg Baselitz’s art and is designed accordingly.
+As a guest, you can even attend a tour and learn about the artist’s projects in detail.

 Leave a Reply